 During its first, short season (the series was a mid-season replacement), the show was a massive ratings hit, a critical darling, and a genuine cultural phenomenon.
 Each episode became the must-discuss topic of water cooler conversation throughout America and even the rest of the world.
 Unfortunately, viewer enthusiasm cooled in the second season when the main mystery plot dragged on further than impatient audiences of the day were accustomed to.
 The public fell out of love with 'Twin Peaks' almost as quickly as it had fallen into love with the show in the first place.

 The reasons that 'Twin Peaks' flamed out are myriad and complicated.
-At the time, serial dramas were a rarity on American television, and none had ever required viewers to pay such strict attention to its plot continuity and clues as 'Twin Peaks' did.
+At the time, serial dramas were a rarity on American television, and none had ever required viewers to scrutinize its plot continuity and clues as much as 'Twin Peaks' did.
 A viewer who missed an episode could fall hopelessly lost in the narrative, with little chance of catching up until re-runs that might air months later.
 In the days before DVRs, cable On-Demand or Netflix instant streaming, audiences weren't ready for that sort of commitment.
 Compounding this problem were some obvious artistic missteps in the second season.
 Lynch himself stepped away from the series for a time to make his film 'Wild at Heart' and pursue other interests.
 He left it in the hands of his collaborators, who struggled to find a new direction for the story after the revelation of Laura Palmer's murderer.
 Storylines meandered, overemphasized goofy humor, and simply weren't as compelling as those in the first season.
 Although the show pulled itself back together for the final run of episodes, by that point, most of the audience had long since abandoned it.

 As its ratings declined, the ABC network lost confidence in the series and began shuffling it around the schedule, delaying episodes, and frustrating even the die-hard fans who still wanted to watch it every week.
 By the end of its second, final season, hardly anyone even noticed when the show limped to its conclusion on a Monday night in the middle of June, a good two months after its previous episode had aired.
 Burning with feelings of betrayal and resentment, David Lynch made arrangements to carry his beloved property to the big screen and reclaim it as his own personal vision, unconstrained by the limitations of network television.
 Just to hammer the point home that he wasn't messing around, he opened the film with the image of a television set being smashed to pieces.